 The Perceptions are Not Reality report found that almost 30 per cent of Australians surveyed believe that university graduates find work more easily than VET graduates.
 It was also a common opinion that university is the only way to find a full-time career.

 But between 2015 and 2016 alone more than 36 per cent of occupations in Australia reported a shortage of labour*, and there are continuing reports that Australia is experiencing severe skills shortages across a number of industries that are critical to the country's economic success.

 There is need for skilled labour that's not being met, and at the same time both unemployment and underemployment rates are high.
 So where are the jobs going if not to university graduates?

 Skilling Foundation Australia's research indicates that university graduates actually have a lower employment rate than VET graduates.
 In fact more than three quarters of VET graduates find employment.

-In addition, nine of 10 of the job types with the highest predicted growth over the next five years* are covered by VET, and VET actually offers a seamless pathway to the 10th option.
+In addition, nine of 10 of the job types with the highest predicted growth over the five years* until 2021 were covered by VET, and VET actually offered a seamless pathway to the 10th option.